 There are many sugary additives that are not rejected by these patterns, but they are usually combined with additives that this list does reject.

-There are three ingredients that are rejected by these patterns which are exceptions:
+There are three ingredients that are rejected by these patterns that are exceptions:

 Avoid artificial sweeteners such as: